kotikmatematik/galaxy-matching-veterok/README.md

 # galaxy-matching-veterok

-`galaxy-matching-veterok` is the project behind GalaxyMatchBot, a Telegram bot that turns a portrait photo into a shareable space-object card.
+`galaxy-matching-veterok` is the project behind @GalaxyMatchBot, a Telegram bot that turns a portrait photo into a shareable space-object card.
 It compares the input image with a curated set of real galaxies, nebulae, planets, and other objects using CLIP image embeddings, then renders a bilingual result card.

 The project started as a notebook prototype and is now organized as a small deployable Python service.